-Aconviction in a criminal case is just the first step in the criminal process.
+A conviction in a criminal case is just the first step in the criminal process.
 If convicted of a crime, a person has a right to appeal that verdict to the appropriate Court of Appeals for review.
 There are three main avenues for appealing a criminal conviction: 1) direct appeal in a Texas Court of Appeals, 2) writ of habeas corpus in state court, and 3) writ of habeas corpus in federal court.
 Each appellate track requires its own special procedures.
 Only certain issues should be raised under each avenue.
 The criminal appeals attorneys at Odom, Davis & Hobson have a long history representing clients on appeal from their criminal convictions.

 Challenging a Conviction through Direct Appeal